DTThor/Recipeers/README.md

  ## 1. Create a profile

  <br>

  img

  <br>

-* Create a profile.
-* Live happily ever after!
+* Enter in your credentials.
+* Upload awesome profile pic.
+* Log in.

 <br><br><br><br>